gknowles/dimcli/docs/README.md

 Usage: a.out [OPTIONS]

 Options:
   --help                   Show this message and exit.
-  -c, --count INTEGER  times to say hello
+  -c, -n, --count INTEGER  times to say hello
   --name STRING            who to greet

 $ a.out --count=3
 Using the unknown name.